 Munster 24-24 Toulouse (AET): Defending champions win dramatic European Cup quarter-final on penalty shootout

-Toulouse beat Munster in penalty shootout with sides tied at 24-24 after extra time at Aviva Stadium; Ben Healy (twice) and Conor Murray miss place-kicks for Munster as Toulouse triumph 4-2 in Dublin; Toulouse will now face Leinster in semi-final
+Toulouse beat Munster in penalty shootout with sides tied at 24-24 after extra time at Aviva Stadium; Ben Healy (twice) and Conor Murray miss place-kicks for Munster as Toulouse triumph 4-2 in Dublin; Toulouse will now face Leinster in semi-final, also to be played at Aviva Stadium

 By Michael Cantillon